pohengchan/pohengchan/README.md

 My name is Po and I'm currently on a 850hr Full Stack bootcamp.

-I was actually a VB and VB.NET developer in Fin Tech 13 years ago but I decided to quit the rat race and become a certified language trainer to adults learning English as a second language.
+I was actually a VB and VB.NET developer in FinTech 13 years ago but I decided to quit the rat race and become a certified language trainer to adults learning English as a second language.
 Now I'm hoping to combine the skills and knowledge I have gained in both fields for what comes next.
 I'm ready for a new challenge! :sweat_smile:

 <!--